neurodata/nddocs-archive/_sources/overview/ramonocp.txt

 Details of how to Get and Put data, including RAMONObjects, is detailed in the Open Connectome Project RESTful calls section of this documentation, found here:  http://openconnectome.github.io/open-connectome/

+A MATLAB API called CAJAL wraps these functions into a toolbox that is easy to use.
+A stripped down version of the data standard and RESTful calls is also available in a beta package called OCPy.